pachterlab/gget/docs/src/search.md

 **Optional arguments**
 `-r` `--release`
-Defines the Ensembl release number from which the files are fetched, e.g. release = 104.
-Default: None -> latest Ensembl release is used
+Defines the Ensembl release number from which the files are fetched, e.g. 104.
+Default: None -> latest Ensembl release is used.
-Note: Does not apply to plant species (you can pass a specific plant core database (which includes a release number) to the `species` argument instead).
+Note: *Does not apply to plant species* (you can pass a specific plant core database (which includes a release number) to the `species` argument instead).
 This argument is overwritten if a specific database (which includes a release number) is passed to the species argument.

 `-t` `--id_type`